- Wildlife Conservation & Management

 When you apply for a placement you will speak to one of the following members of our team.
 From zoologists to passionate conservationists, a team with extensive knowledge of travel and our projects, we look forward to speaking with you!

-I oversee the marketing and operations of ACE and ensure African Conservation Experience fulfils our missions and conservation goals, while continuing to meet strict operating guidelines to ensure a sustainable approach to conservation, and the highest standards of safety for our volunteers.
+I oversee the UK and US office operations and development, and ensure African Conservation Experience fulfils our missions and conservation goals, while continuing to meet strict operating guidelines to ensure a sustainable approach to conservation, and the highest standards of safety for our volunteers.

 “Prior to joining ACE in 2005, I worked as a Primate and Large Mammal Keeper and spent a year and a half working as an Equine Nurse.
 Following my BSc in Zoology, my passion for wildlife stemmed a career focussed on supporting conservation projects in situ and I have been privileged to be surrounded by the low grumblings of a happy gorrila group and the low rumblings of an elephant herd deep in the African bush.
 Conservation and travel is a passion of mine, and I have been lucky enough to be involved in conservation projects worldwide.
 Joining a local team in Honduras, working on reforestation of a cloud forest, inspired my interest in sustainable approaches to promote development within local communities.
 I have first hand experience of the often challenging and intensely rewarding experience of volunteering in southern Africa and am passionate about ensuring we can provide this opportunity for others!”